burkotOndrej/computeSNR/README.md

                     | |
                     |_|
 ```
-Python script used for making 2D or 3D ROIs.
+Python script used for making 2D or 3D background noise ROIs and SNR calculation.

-These ROIs can be used for computing SNR from MRI image.

-TODO - Later I'll add the rest of description.

 Optional arguments: